 bowed strings, luthier

 Jacob Mariani is a musicologist, performer, and maker of historically-inspired instruments.
 He was recently awarded a prestigious Clarendon Scholarship to pursue doctoral research the University of Oxford under the supervision of Elizabeth Eva Leech.
 Jacob holds an MA in Musicology from the University of Oregon, and an MA in Early Music Performance from the Schola Cantorum Basiliensis, where he studied with Profs.
-Randall Cook and Crawford Young.
-He currently studies plectrum lute with Marc Lewon.
+Randall Cook, Crawford Young, and Marc Lewon.

 Jacob began his luthier studies in Ashland, Oregon with Stephen Bacon, who is the curator of the Schumann Collection of historical instruments and Master Luthier at Bellwood Violin.
 In Eugene, Oregon, he worked for Master Luthier Charlie Ogle, and more recently, Jacob spent several months collaborating with Richard Earle in his Basel workshop.
 He has researched, designed, and built instruments for performers all over the world,

 Born in Turkey, Ozan Karagöz studied violin, piano and singing in Izmir and composition, music theory and harpsichord in Istanbul.
-He studied mediaeval-renaissance singing with Kathleen Dineen and Dominique Vellard as well as ensemble direction with Crawford Young at the Schola Cantorum Basiliensis, where he also studied early music theory with Johannes Menke and Felix Diergarten.
+At the Schola Cantorum Basiliensis, he studied Medieval-Renaissance singing with Kathleen Dineen and Dominique Vellard, ensemble direction with Crawford Young, and early music theory with Johannes Menke and Felix Diergarten.

 Ozan has performed with dedicated medieval ensembles in Switzerland, Germany, France, Italy, Spain, Belgium and The Netherlands.
 Bookings include Ensemble Leones, Canto Coronato, Peregrina, and Perlaro.